Happy World Backup Day: Everything You Need to Know About Backups

 - Setting up your server and maintaining it in the future requires extensive knowledge or hired help.

-- The initial costs come out to be higher than purchasing a single backup drive.
+- The initial costs are higher than purchasing a single backup drive.

-We hope that this article was able to show you the wonderful world of backups and teach you how you can start to handle your data more securely.
+We hope that this article could show you the wonderful world of backups and teach you how to handle your data more securely.
 Once again, we wish you a happy World Backup Day.